lerekoqholosha/lerekoqholosha/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [How to deal with Imbalanced data in classification](https://lerekoqholosha9.medium.com/random-oversampling-and-undersampling-for-imbalanced-classification-a4aad406fd72)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [How to scrape articles from websites](https://lerekoqholosha9.medium.com/how-to-scrape-articles-from-website-74d27ed515c9)<br>
 - 🌱 I’m currently learning: Deep-Learning with tenserflow and Dash python library<br>
-- 👯 I’m looking to collaborate on:
+- 👯 I’m looking to collaborate on: with other data scientist to solve problems
 - 🤔 Looking for help: I'm looking for help with trying to find my first data science job or Internship and Volunteering.<br>
 - 💬 Ask me about: how to build machine learning model,data analysis ,querry data,visualize data,model deployment,creating a portfolio,writting blogs, or assistance with an project you are working on. <br>
 - 📫 How to reach me: <br>